rust-stuco/lectures/week11/unsafe.md

 * must always point to a valid value for their target type
 * must either be immutably shared or mutably exclusive
 * Plus more guarantees relating to lifetimes
+* If you create a reference from a pointer, make sure all of these are true!

 <!--
 Remember, Rust does not have a stable ABI! `repr(Rust)`